opnfv/yardstick/docs/testing/developer/devguide/devguide_nsb_prox.rst

           cd /home/opnfv/repos/yardstick/samples/vnf_samples/nsut/prox

      b.
-Install prox-baremetal-2.yam and prox-baremetal-4.yaml for that topology into this directory as per baremetal-config-label_
+Install prox-baremetal-2.yam and prox-baremetal-4.yaml for that topology into this directory as per `Baremetal Configuration File`_

      c.
 Install and configure ``yardstick.conf`` ::